-Flag City BalloonFest will take place August 9-11 in Emory Adams Park.
+Flag City BalloonFest will take place August 12-14 in Emory Adams Park.
 The festival is completely free and hosts several fun events within BalloonFest.
-This year there are 38 balloons, including our new Flag City Balloon, Liberty, which made its debut at last year’s BalloonFest.
-Liberty is piloted by Phil Clinger, who’s father Dan was the founder of the festival 20 years ago.
+This year there are 50 (!!) balloons, including the Flag City Balloon, Liberty.
+Liberty flies in festivals all around the Midwest by Phil Clinger, who’s father Dan was the founder of the festival 20 years ago.
 This festival does include a hot air balloon competition with pilots competing for national points as well as cash awards.
 There will be three competition flights where balloons will be aiming for targets located throughout Findlay.

 Step 2.
 Know the Balloon Schedule

 Of course, if you’re attending BalloonFest you want to see balloons!
-Weather permitting, there are 5 opportunities over 3 days to catch the hot air balloons in the air.
-The balloons will be in the sky Friday, Saturday, and Sunday morning around 7 a.m. as well as Friday and Saturday evening around 6:30 p.m.
-If you’re looking to avoid the crowds then make sure to check out the morning flights.
+Weather permitting, the balloons will fly Friday, Saturday, and Sunday morning around 7 a.m. as well as Friday and Saturday evening around 6:30 p.m.
+If you’re looking to avoid the crowds then make sure to check out the morning flights!
 The calm of the morning, the absence of a crowd, and the sun coming over Emory Adams Park make it a beautiful site.
-Balloons will be launching from Emory Adams both flights on Friday and will be flying into Emory Adams on Saturday and Sunday.
+Balloons will be launching from Emory Adams both flights on Friday, and Saturday evening and will be flying into Emory Adams on Saturday and Sunday mornings.
 If you’re looking for the best time to see a hot air balloon competition then you should attend Sunday morning’s flight into Emory Adams.

 The Balloon Illumination, called the Glow, take place on Friday and Saturday night once it gets dark, usually around 9 p.m. and can be seen at Emory Adams Park.
-New this year is the opportunity to purchase a Glow Encounter, offering up a up close and personal (and memorable) experience.
+For the best seats in the house purchase tickets to the Glow Encounter, offering up a up close and personal (and memorable) experience.
 One of the most important things to remember when attending BalloonFest is that balloon launches and the times of the flights are totally dependent on the weather.
 Even if it is a beautiful day on the ground, the wind and conditions in the sky could be different.
 But even in case the weather throws a wrench in your plans there is still plenty to do at BalloonFest!
 Check Flag City BalloonFest’s Facebook page for the most up-to-date details on flights!

 Step 3.
 Check out all the activities

 You may come for the balloons but the events, vendors, and activities are why you should stay!
-Throughout the day there are activities adn events that the entire family will enjoy.
-There is a kids zone with inflatables and carnival games, art painting by the Tiny Art League, petting zoo, pony rides, characters that will be milling around the festival for photo-ops, live music, fireworks on Friday evening, sunrise yoga, a 5K, car show, craft and art fair, vintage baseball game, and so much more.
+Throughout the day there are activities and events that the entire family will enjoy.
+There is a kids zone with inflatables and carnival games, petting zoo, pony rides, live music, fireworks on Friday evening, helicopter rides, car show, craft and art fair, and so much more.
 While the balloons bookend the day’s activities, there is an entire day of fun awaiting you and your family.

 Step 4.
 Attend and Have a Great Time!

 When an event is as large as Flag City BalloonFest is in town traffic and parking can be difficult – but keep calm and park on!
-BalloonFest has large areas for parking around Emory Adams Park, and all of BalloonFest’s official parking is free.
-If you decide to park on the street and walk to Emory Adams please respect the homeowner’s lawn and space!
+BalloonFest has large areas for parking available!
+There is free parking on the south side of Emory Adams Park, and $10 paid parking on the north side.
+If you decide to park on the street and walk to Emory Adams please respect the homeowners’ lawns and space!